 - Emotional Intelligence

-The Towers Watson 2012 Global Workplace Study suggests that one of the key gaps in an organization’s efforts to create engagement is its ability to create an energizing environment, where a person’s physical, social and emotional needs are being considered.
+To understand any workplace culture, you must understand the mindset of the organization, which begins by looking at practices and norms that govern behavior.
+One of the key factors necessary to foster engagement is the ability to create an energizing environment, where a person’s physical, social and emotional needs are being considered.
 What then, are the mindsets and behaviors that contribute to and demonstrate recognition of these needs?
 As leaders what do we need to know about others and ourselves emotionally that will nurture engagement?

 Too often I hear the “refrain” that workers are paid to do their job; essentially they should show up at work, do whatever is necessary to assume their assigned roles and tasks…and leave their emotional lives behind at home.
 Embedded in this mindset is the belief in a division between what is personal and what is business – that our consideration for others is only job specific.
 Who people are personally only matters to the extent it influences their job performance.